zarkyzaric/image_to_text/README.md

 pip install Pillow pytesseract pyperclip
 ```

-### Step 4: Create the Python Script
+### Step 4: Run the Python Script
-Create a Python file named `clipboard_ocr.py` using a text editor like Notepad or a code editor like Visual Studio Code.
-Enter the following Python code:
+Once you have cloned or downloaded the repository, you can run the `image_to_text.py` script whenever you have an image copied to your clipboard that contains text you want to extract.

+The script will automatically extract the text from the clipboard image and copy the extracted text back to the clipboard, ready for you to paste anywhere you need.
 ```python
 # This script extracts text from images in the clipboard using Tesseract OCR and copies the extracted text back to the clipboard.
 # Specifically designed to run on Windows.